2023 Most Popular Mechanics & Repairers Associate Degree Trade Schools

 Top 10 Most Popular Mechanics & Repairers Associate Degree Schools

 Our 2023 rankings named Ivy Tech Community College the most popular school in the United States for mechanics & repairers students working on their associate degree.
-Ivy Tech Community College is a fairly large public school located in the large city of Indianapolis.
+Ivy Tech Community College is a very large public school located in the large city of Indianapolis.

 Of the 40 students majoring in mechanical repair at Ivy Tech Community College, 88% are male and 13% are female.

 You’ll be in good company if you decide to attend Utah State University.
 It ranked #2 on our 2023 Most Popular Mechanics & Repairers Associate Degree Trade Schools list.
-USU is a fairly large public school located in the small city of Logan.
+USU is a very large public school located in the small city of Logan.

 Women make up 38% of the mechanical repair majors at the school.